faraz40/job-test/README.md

 That's it.
 Happy codding :)

-Note: Sass code is a little messed up, did n't used reusable classes and best practices.
+Note: Sass code is a little messed up, did n't use reusable classes and best practices.
 There may be some responsiveness issues as well.
 I had some important stuff at home so, could n't fix it.
-I can surely fix these issues after the interview once you decide to take this recruitement process to a next level.
+I can surely fix these issues after the interview once you decide to take this recruitment process to a next level.

 Regards:
 Faraz Ahmed